-- Prior approval needs to be secured for the application from the department dean, dean, cost sharing sources, other appropriate people
+- Prior approval needs to be secured for the application from the department dean, college dean, cost sharing sources, and other appropriate people

 - The college research associate dean or dean must commit to providing additional space if the items cannot be housed in the applicant's current research space

 Fill out the online Faculty Equipment and Technology Grant application.